gardenFiend138/time_complexity_exercises/time_complexity.md

 end
 ```

  This method calls `.each` twice, so my initial thought it O(n), since the iterations are not nested within each other.
-The first call will at best be O(1), since the first element in the array may cause that block to break out early, and at it's worst would be O(n), since the element that is equivalen to n/2 - 1 may not be present in the array.
+The first call will at best be O(1), since the first element in the array may cause that block to break out early, and at it's worst would be O(n), since the element that is equivalent to n/2 - 1 may not be present in the array.
 For the second loop, the run time is O(n), since it will iterate over the whole array, but only print out elements if their index is evenly divisible by three.
 The final call in the method is to print the last element of the array, and since indexing into arrays and printing is constant, the final line is O(1) as well.
 The overall time complexity for this method is: 2n + 1, which reduces to O(n) once we ignore the constants.
 The space complexity for this method is constant as well, since there are always 4 variables created and reassigned (including the indexing variable created under the hood for `.each`).

 6.
 ```ruby